ibm-cloud-docs/Cloudant/security/service-endpoints.md

 Cloud service endpoints are ready to use when an instance is deployed.
 Therefore, there is no set up.

-You can ensure you are connected to a private service endpoint by running a curl command from the command line.
-In production, from the account where CSE is enabled, run this command:
+You can verify connectivity to your private service endpoint by getting the Cloudant server information from the URL of the private endpoint.

 ```sh
 curl https://$ACCOUNT-bluemix.private.cloudantnosqldb.appdomain.cloud
 ```
 {: codeblock}
+{: curl}

 If it succeeds, you are ready to go.
 Otherwise, you might want to check a few things: